anchtun1212/master-spring/building-consuming-rest-services/README.md

 - Don't forgot to add `Authorization`: `Basic Auth` in order to consume REST services.

-- You can run both this project and `consuming-rest-services` project in order to consume REST service using Java.
+- You can run both this project and `consuming-rest-services` project in order to consume REST services using Java.